akamai/cli-eaa/docs/commands/akamai-eaa-app.md

 ### Variables and functions in the JSON configuration file

 You can use variables and functions inside the JSON file thanks to the Jinja templating engine.
-Variables are surrouded by double curly braces, and functions/assignements open with `{%` and close with `%}`.

 Read more about [Jinja][(https://jinja.palletsprojects.com/en/3.1.x/](https://jinja.palletsprojects.com/en/latest/)).